-As winter approaches every year and the wet weather sets in, the expected number of calls reporting drainage field (or more commonly referred to soakaway) failure increase.
-Year after year the pattern continues and quiet often we get reoccurring calls from the same home owner who lives with a seasonally dysfunctional drainage field.
-They are lulled back into a false sense of security when the weather improves but find themselves right back to where they started the following winter!
+As winter approaches every year and the wet weather sets in, the expected number of calls reporting drainage field (or more commonly referred to as a soakaway) failure increase.
+Year after year the pattern continues and quite often, we get re-occurring calls from the same home owner who lives with a seasonally dysfunctional drainage field.
+They are lulled back into a false sense of security when the weather improves, only to find themselves right back to where they started the following winter!

 1. Connection of the roof water to the foul drains

 Under storm conditions, where roof water is connected into the foul drain and enters the septic tank, settled sludges within the septic tank are mixed up and carried out into the drainage field causing blockages.

 2. Geographical reasons including seasonally high-water table and poor porosity